Bundy01/EasyEffects-Presets/README.md

 You will need to install the `mda.lv2` or `mda-lv2`, `lsp-plugins-lv2` and `zam-plugins-lv2` or `zam-plugins` packages from your GNU/Linux distribution to enable the presets effects.

 ## Bass settings
-Adjust your bass to the speaker levels if the presets are not suitable or use EasyEffects in `Plugins`, select a preset and then change `Loudness` in dB from `Bass Loudness` effect.
+Adjust your bass to the speaker levels if the presets are not suitable or use EasyEffects in `Preset`, select a preset and then change `Loudness` in dB from `Bass Loudness` effect.

-Saves the changes in `Presets`.
+Saves the changes in `Preset`.

 # 🖤️ Enjoy the sound 🖤️